-The U-value of a completed wall construction will depend on the MW insulation thickness, degree of ventilation to the drained cavity, fixing method, type of fixing and the insulating value of the supporting wall and its internal finish.
+The U-value of a completed wall construction will depend on the MW insulation thickness, fixing method, type of fixing and the insulating value of the supporting wall and its internal finish.

 For U-value calculations and to determine if the requirements of national Building Regulations are met, the thermal resistance and U-value of the walls incorporating the System should be calculated according to BS EN ISO 10211 (taking into consideration BS EN ISO 6946, BS EN ISO 10456 and BRE Report 443), using the declared thermal conductivity (λ_D) of the MW insulation.